When we keep looking at the world from the same point of view, we learn nothing new.

 Refugio.
 Watercolor on paper, 2017

 Luis “Beto” Martinez

 Beto Martinez is an accomplished Chilean artist who currently resides in Buenos Aires, Argentina.
-His paints in oil and watercolors, while his subjects are distorted, sometimes almost nightmarish human figures.
+He paints in oil and watercolors, typically depicting his subjects as grotesque, sometimes almost nightmarish human shapes.

-Another American crisis that we are all familiar with is the crisis of illegal refugees.
+Another American crisis that most of us are all familiar with is the crisis of illegal refugees.
 In this work, Beto is giving us yet another perspective, which is nevertheless very accurate.
-A family of three, a man, his wife, and their small son are naked, afraid, and crammed in a tiny transparent hemisphere with a tiny light above them.
+A family of three, a man, his wife, and their small son are naked, afraid, and crammed in a tiny transparent hemisphere, yet there is a tiny light above them.
 Their imperfect bodies, distorted faces, uncomfortable poses, and crammed in the smallest space make them so much more human.
-Moreover, it makes us relate to them on a very physical level.

 Homeless.
 Acrylic on canvas, 2018